Nogales, Sonora: Demographics

+As of 2000, the census reported that the city of Nogales had a population of 159,103 people, representing approximately 50% growth from 1990.
+By the 2005 census the official population of the city was 189,759, and that of the municipality was 193,517.
+At the latest census in 2020, the official numbers were 264,782 for the municipality.
+As of 2020, 1,980 inhabitants spoke an indigenous language, with the Mayo language being the most spoken at 1,024 speakers.
+There were 2,410 documented immigrants living in Nogales in 2020, most of them from the United States (2,368).
+In that census, it was recorded that 71% of households had access to the internet and 95.6% of households had at least one cellphone.
+46.8% of residents ages 15+ had an education of middle school or lower and the rest (53.2%) had a high school diploma/general baccalaureate or a college degree.
+This number has increased rapidly since the 2000 census.
+Nogales had the lowest rating on the Gender Inequality Index (0.33) of any municipality in Sonora, indicating higher gender equity than other places in the state.
+Just under 30% of inhabitants lived in poverty as of 2020, which is lower than Mexico's average of 44.2%.

 The city and the municipality both rank third in the state in population, after Hermosillo and Ciudad Obregón.
 The municipality includes many outlying but small rural communities.
 The only other localities with over 1,000 inhabitants are La Mesa (2,996) 31°09′35″N 110°58′28″W and Centro de Readaptación Social Nuevo (2,203) 31°11′04″N 110°58′04″W. Nogales is served by Nogales International Airport.

 The population growth is in part due to the influx of industry that has come since the opening of the maquiladora industry through the National Industrialization Program, decades before the North American Free Trade Agreement (NAFTA).
-During the 90s, this economic context was, in part, held by an important Sonora state social policy by the Secretary of Urban Infrastructure and Ecology, Vernon Perez Rubio, accomplishing the city's total coverage on drinking water, with a 20-year guaranteed service.
+During the 1990s, this economic context was, in part, held by an important Sonora state social policy by the Secretary of Urban Infrastructure and Ecology, Vernon Pérez Rubio, accomplishing the city's total coverage on drinking water, with a 20-year guaranteed service.
 Manufacturing now accounts for 55% of the city's gross domestic product, and services are growing as well, most of this caused by the growing jobs in the city.

 Nogales has experienced enormous population growth which covers the hills along the central narrow north–south valley.
-Dispersed among the houses, the visitor will find a mixture of factories, stores, etc. In 2006, the southern half of the city experienced a modern urbanization development including shopping malls, wide avenues, and modern housing conglomerations.
+Dispersed among the houses is a mixture of factories, stores, etc. In 2006, the southern half of the city experienced a modern urbanization development including shopping malls, wide avenues, and modern housing conglomerations.